pocketpy/pocketpy/docs/quick-start/installation.md

 #### Use the single header file

 Download the `pocketpy.h` on our [GitHub Release](https://github.com/pocketpy/pocketpy/releases) page.
 And `#include` it in your project.
-It is recommended to use the latest dev version.
+The header can only be included once.

 #### Use CMake